jiwonac/jiwonac.github.io/src/blog/academic-pkm.md

 - <u>data integration</u>
 - <u>relational database</u>

 Waypoints make it easier to navigate my fairly large tree of topics.
 Typically, a single refernce is related to one to three topics.
-If I'm studying a particular topic, or doing a literature survey of a subject, then I take detailed topic notes on the appropriate folder note.
+If I'm studying a particular topic, or doing a literature survey on a subject, then I take detailed subject notes on the appropriate folder note.

 This system also helps with discoverability.
 By tagging each literature to multiple topics, I can discover connections that I otherwise may not have made by using the backlinks feature on Obsidian.
 "Oh right, that paper also uses this algorithm to solve a completely different problem!
-I should review my notes for that paper to see remind myself what the authors did."
+I should review my notes for that paper to remind myself what the authors did."

 ## Takeaways

 The concept of a PKM isn't inherently life-saving nor terrible.
 It's just a tool that could be useful.
 It's easy to make mistakes due to the passionate ferver around the topic.
-My newbie suggestions are as follows.
+My tips are as follows.

 1. Assess your needs; find the simplest system that best accomplishes your needs.
 2. It's good to have many aspects of your knowledge work or life stay outside of your PKM.
-Be a curator, not a collector.
 3. Hierarchical folder notes might be a good middle ground between purely flat Zettelkasten and a prescriptive system where an item must belong to a *single* folder.